orbitmines/archive/projects/_indefinite_future_projects/PENDING ; Education (2027+?).md

 - [OrbitMines as a Game Project]()
 - [Project - Research towards Designs (2024)]()

 Will make it possible to design a completely different category of educational systems.
 This is an incredibly complex problem, but everything about around OrbitMines will make thinking about these problems much easier.
-(It will take )
+(It will take some time before the project is ready for this)

-Lots of time needs to go into the project before it's remotely ready for this.
+Simply phrased it's the following: Ignore all the bullshit of education around highschools, universities, ..., governments.
+And just focus on creating an education tool so good people just start playing it instead of games.

 ---